-Using appropriate combinations of health and administrative controls, safe work practices,and personal protective equipment to prevent exposures of our patients and employees are in place.
+Appropriate combinations of health and administrative controls, safe work practices,and personal protective equipment to prevent exposures still our commitment with all of our patients.

 - Wear cloth face coverings, at a minimum, at all times while in our office or the general public.